Electric Panel Guide: Everything you need to know about your panel

 NEVER Take off the Panel’s Cover

 After flipping the breakers and still having no electricity, the next solution is to call an electrician.
 Never, under any circumstance, unscrew the panel’s cover and try to figure out the wiring behind it.
 This is incredibly dangerous, as all of these backend wires are electrically charged and are very sensitive to being damaged.
 You do not want to mess with the screws that hold the panel in place, because, if misplaced, they could tear or puncture wires.
 Do not be afraid to call the electrician!

 In extreme circumstances, panels can have problems that develop into arc flashing.
 This is a type of an electrical explosion that happens when high voltages of electricity arc from one thing to another in a very small space.
 This can cause burning, and can char the surface from hot flashes of plasma.
 This is incredibly dangerous.
 Calling an electrician will help prevent this from happening.

 Electricity is dangerous.
 Though it may appear to be safe and secure in that metal panel box, it is still a powerhouse of electricity.
 When in doubt, call an electrician to ask questions, or to get an inspection done by a professional electrician who knows panels of all sorts and can problem solve safely.

 If you have an emergency, or simply have a few questions, do not hesitate to call us here at the WireNut.
-We have 24-7 emergency electric services in Colorado Springs, Denver, Pueblo, and Boulder.
+We have same-day services in Colorado Springs, Denver, Pueblo, and Boulder.
 Remember, we’re there today, or you don’t pay!